To download full agenda, click here.

 Global instability is focusing the lens of Underwater Defence and Security operators firmly on the operations of submarines and the risk of mines.
 The move away from land operations is creating a need for countries to develop their sea basing intent and capabilities.
 Failing to keep abreast of these developments could have dire consequences.

 The likelihood force projection from the sea has increased more so in the past decade that at any point since the Cold War.
-As Navies analyse their ability to protect their Flag Ships whilst ensuring ship-to- shore operations, delegates will discuss how submarines can be deployed, as well as MCM and ASW missions, to ensure freedom of movement in access denied areas.
+As Navies analyse their ability to protect their Flag Ships whilst ensuring ship-to- shore operations, close attention is being paid to how submarines can be deployed as well as MCM and ASW missions to ensure freedom of movement in access denied areas.
+The opening session will review some of these threats and how these are being overcome.

 SURFACE ASSET PROTECTION